-- 4. Position the trailer so the alignment pendant lugs (7) on the carbody are directly under the alignment pendants (6, View B) hanging from the rotating bed. - 5.
-Retract the rotating bed jacking cylinders only enough so the four alignment pendants can be pinned to the adapter frame.
-The rotating bed must not be more than 3° out of level when retracting the jacks (View B).
+- 4. Position the trailer so the alignment pendant lugs (7) on the adapter frame are directly under the alignment pendants (6) hanging from the rotating bed. - Retract the rotating bed jacking cylinders just enough so the four alignment pendants can be pinned to the adapter frame.
+Attach the alignment pendants (View B).

+NOTE: The rotating bed must not be more than 3° out of level when retracting the jacks.